AyaAlahdl/amit-final-project/README.md

 The system enables **natural language editing of urban facades**, supports **reproducible testing** with datasets, and demonstrates **real-time generation** for architectural and sustainability applications.

+**Implementation note (compatibility)**: We attempted to use Step1X-Edit as the primary instruction editor.
+Due to intermittent loading/inference issues in some Colab/runtime setups, the notebook includes an automatic fallback to Instruct-Pix2Pix (timbrooks/instruct-pix2pix).
+The system attempts to load Step1X-Edit first and uses the fallback if loading fails; the UI and logs report which model was used for each run.
 ---
 ##  Installation